Graellsia isabellae

 Graellsia isabellae, the Spanish moon moth, is in the silkmoth family Saturniidae.
 It is the only species in the monotypic genus Graellsia.
 The species was first described by Mariano de la Paz Graells y de la Agüera in 1849 and the genus was erected by Augustus Radcliffe Grote in 1896.

 Range

+This moth is native to Peninsular Spain and France.
+They live high up in the Pyrenees and other mountain ranges where the climate is cold.
+Early papers (1920s-1970s) suggested the French Graellsia isabellae colonies might stem from collectors’ releases, because the species had long been thought Iberian-only.
+Subsequent field work uncovered relict populations in the Alps and eastern Pyrenees, and a 2016 phylogeographic study showed their DNA matches ancient Iberian lineages.
+Today the consensus is that French populations are natural post-glacial relics, not results of human introductions.
+On the contrary, in Switzerland this species is not native but has been illegally introduced in the end of the 1980s.